pr2-humanoid/PR2-Platform/README.md

 bash submission/launch_task.sh <task-id>
 ```
 Replace `<task-id>` with an integer between 1 and 6 to select the specific demo task you want to present.

+## Contributing to PR2-Platform

+We warmly welcome contributions from the community to help enhance and refine this platform for the benefit of all users.
+Whether it’s through bug reports, feature requests, or direct code contributions, your input is invaluable to us.
+If you find this project beneficial, we would greatly appreciate your follow and a star.